Healthy Homes Assessment Mohaka

 What We Do

-We value your money We will conduct detailed examinations to make sure you don’t be faced with any costly or unexpected unpleasant surprises, so you can relax and focus on the exciting aspects of purchasing or owning a home.
+We value your money We conduct comprehensive examinations to ensure that you don’t get any unexpected or expensive expenses, which means you can relax and focus on the fun aspects of buying or owning the house.

-We offer a wide range of services to make sure you are completely aware of the state of any property you may be thinking of buying or selling along with other services.
+We specialise in a range of services to make sure you are completely informed of the condition of any property you could be looking to purchase or sell as well as additional services.

-Our systematic method of conducting your house inspection and the most up-to-date software technology which includes digital photos in the Report, you are able to actually see any problems that might be identified.
-Thanks to our comprehensive report, it is no wonder we receive so many referrals from clients our service to family members and acquaintances.
+Our systematic method of conducting your home inspection and the latest in technology for software with digital photos embedded into the report, you can actually see any issues found.
+Thanks to our comprehensive reporting it is easy to understand why we have so many clients who recommend our service to family and friends.

 • Pre Purchase & Pre Sale Reports